scoconno/scoconno.github.io/Teaching/Examined/Ethics/Essay.md

 ### Late Submissions

 Per the policies outlined in the syllabus, late work will not be accepted.
 As the policies also state, there are no make-ups or extra credit opportunities.
 Any request for special treatment will be ignored.
-If you foresee difficulties submitting work on time, either because of personal or commitments, then you should start this paper early and submit it early.
+If you foresee difficulties submitting work on time, either because of personal or work commitments, then you should start this paper early and submit it early.

 ### Format
 Please submit the file as a Microsoft Word file through Blackboard.